AVAILABLE ONLINE or ON CAMPUS

-The undergraduate program typically occupies the three final undergraduate years and leads to the Bachelor of Science in Business degree.
-This professional degree has extensive arts, science and humanities content.
+The Bachelor of Science in Business (BSB) is a professional degree with extensive arts, science and humanities content.
 The Bachelor of Science in Business degree is awarded when a student has successfully completed (1) a core of general education courses, (2) a core of prescribed business courses, (3) a group of courses in a concentration, and (4) elective courses to meet distributional and total credit hour requirements.
 Many of the courses that are part of the BSB offer opportunities for experiential learning.
 The program also contains a series of courses designed for career exploration and preparation.
 Students may select from two concentrations (Business Administration or Accounting/Finance) and four minors.

-The Bachelor of Science in Business degree program with a concentration in Accounting/Financial Information Systems is designed to provide undergraduate students proficiency and knowledge in the fields of accounting and finance.
-The program focuses on the development of skills in the application and use of financial information.
+The Bachelor of Science in Business degree program with a concentration in Accounting/Finance is designed to provide undergraduate students proficiency and knowledge in the fields of accounting and finance.
+The program focuses on the application and use of financial information in managerial decision making.
 Additionally, it encourages the development of other professional skills in leadership, teamwork, communication, and technology.